radiant-rstats/radiant.data/inst/app/tools/app/tutorials.md

 <iframe width="640" height="375" src="https://www.youtube.com/embed/7L3hDpLw53I" frameborder="0" allowfullscreen></iframe>

+## Installing Radiant on Windows

+For Windows, download and run the all-in-one installer for <a href="http://rady.ucsd.edu/faculty/directory/nijs/pub/docs/radiant/Rady-Radiant-Installer-64bit.exe">R, Rstudio, and Radiant</a>.
+For a video tutorial see the `Install Radiant on Windows` video below:

+<iframe width="640" height="375" src="https://www.youtube.com/embed/iaB4mTrm2Co" frameborder="0" allowfullscreen></iframe>

+> Credits: Thanks go to Brandon Salas at the Rady School of Management for creating the Windows installer

-## Installing Radiant
+## Installing Radiant on Mac

-The first step is to install R. For mac go to <a href="https://cran.r-project.org/bin/macosx/" target="_blank">https://cran.r-project.org/bin/macosx/</a>.
-For windows get the latest release from <a href="https://cran.r-project.org/bin/windows/base/release.htm" target="_blank">https://cran.r-project.org/bin/windows/base/release.htm</a>

-> **Important:** Windows users **must** install R in directory C:\\R\\R-3.3.4

-To automate the remaining steps in the install process open R and copy-and-paste the command below, press return, and accept all default settings during the install process:
+For Mac, first download and install R from <a href="https://cran.r-project.org/bin/macosx/" target="_blank">https://cran.r-project.org/bin/macosx/</a>.
+After R has been installed, open R, copy-and-paste the command below into R, and press return.
+Accept all default settings during the install process:

 ```r
 source("https://raw.githubusercontent.com/radiant-rstats/minicran/gh-pages/install.R")
 ```

-For a step-by-step tutorial see the `Install Radiant on Windows` or `Install Radiant on Mac` video:
+For a video tutorial see the `Install Radiant on Mac` video below:

-**Install Radiant on Windows**

-<iframe width="640" height="375" src="https://www.youtube.com/embed/efQM6WqrHG0" frameborder="0" allowfullscreen></iframe>

-**Install Radiant on Mac**

 <iframe width="640" height="375" src="https://www.youtube.com/embed/WheqHpobMZg" frameborder="0" allowfullscreen></iframe>